AlexanderSimWS/AutomatedBisulfiteAnalysis/README.md

 In brief, it allows the automated analysis of the extent of methylation of cells after being exposed to a perturbation (e.g. cigarette smoke).

 Can be run from terminal in Mac OS.
+An example of visualisation of the data with powerpoint is provided as `example_visualisation_with_powerpoint.png`

 ## Background
 ### Epigenetics